shorebirdtech/shorebird/NOTES_ON_FLAG_CAPTURE.md

 - Values of `--dart-define=KEY=VALUE` are constant-folded into the AOT snapshot (`String.fromEnvironment('KEY')` returns the value as a compile-time const).
-  Any shipped binary already contains every define value.
+  Any shipped binary contains every define value.
 Recording them server-side is not a net new disclosure.
-- Dart-define *keys* usually do NOT survive into the binary — `String. fromEnvironment` is evaluated by the front-end compiler, which substitutes the value and drops the key.
-So recording keys is a mild new disclosure, but the customer passed the key on the command line at release time knowing it would drive the build — the expectation is low.
+- Dart-define *keys* are stripped when used in a `const` context (the front end fully evaluates the call and the key literal has no other reference), but DO survive into the binary when used in a non-const context (e.g.
+  `var x = String.fromEnvironment('KEY');`).
+Idiomatic Dart uses const (`static const X = String.fromEnvironment('KEY');`), so in practice keys are usually stripped — but not guaranteed.
+We treat keys as "already in the binary in the common case," which under our rule makes them recordable, but it's worth being explicit that this is a mild additional disclosure in the minority non-const case.
+Verified empirically by compiling a small test program and grepping the AOT output.
 - Paths (`--split-debug-info`, `--target`, `--export-options-plist`, `--dart-define-from-file`, `--public-key-path`, `--private-key-path`) leak local workspace layout and occasionally sensitive filenames. **Do not